-- The survey individually weights the patrol bonus, seniority, physical performance, and education incentive pays for each surveyed organization and the CHP Officer by the number of officers receiving those pays in each organization. - For the five surveyed organizations as a group, the survey collectively weights the patrol bonus, seniority, physical performance, and education incentive pays and maximum base salary and employee contribution to retirement by the total officers in the five organizations.
-The result is the weighted compensation subtotal before subtracting the employee contribution to retirement. - For the CHP Officer, the survey combines the weighted maximum salary and weighted special pays to determine the weighted compensation subtotal before adding the contribution toward prefunding employee retiree health and then subtracting the employee contribution to retirement.
+- •□The survey individually weights the patrol bonus, seniority, physical performance, and education incentive pays for each surveyed organization and the CHP Officer by the number of officers receiving those pays in each organization. - For the five surveyed organizations as a group, the survey collectively weights the patrol bonus, seniority, physical performance, and education incentive pays and maximum base salary and employee contribution to retirement by the total officers in the five organizations.
+The result is the weighted compensation subtotal before subtracting the employee contribution to retirement.

-2 In the Description of the Survey Process Pursuant to GG 19827 document, the surveyed classification is Police Officer III Q4.
+In the Description of the Survey Process Pursuant to GG 19827 document, the surveyed classification is Police Officer III Q4.
 This is the Police Officer having a POST Advanced Certificate.
-However, per past agreement between CAHP and DPA, the surveyed class was intent of the Survey Methodology, the Police Officer Q2 more closely matches the California Highway Patrol Officer, Range A.
+However, per past agreement between CAHP and DPA, the surveyed class was changed to Police Officer Q2, which is the officer having the POST Basic Certificate.
+To meet the intent of the Survey Methodology, the Police Officer Q2 more closely matches the California Highway Patrol Officer, Range A.